Bill Burr: 2010–2019: Acting roles and comedy specials

 Burr voiced lead character Frank Murphy in F Is for Family, which premiered on Netflix on December 18, 2015.
 The show, an animated sitcom he created and co-wrote, drew on Burr's stand-up and the absurdity of political correctness.
 Season 4 of the series debuted on Netflix on June 12, 2020.
 Burr writes and executive produces the series along with Michael Price.
 Burr's fifth hour-long special, Bill Burr: Walk Your Way Out, debuted on Netflix on January 31, 2017.
 He appeared in the third episode (titled "Bill Burr") of the second season of the HBO series Crashing.

-Burr's stand-up special You People Are All the Same was the first to premiere exclusively on Netflix, while his series F Is for Family was the first original Netflix animated series.
-His sixth hour-long special, Paper Tiger, debuted on Netflix on September 10, 2019.
+Burr's sixth hour-long special, Paper Tiger, debuted on Netflix on September 10, 2019.
 He premiered a new podcast co-hosted with fellow comedian Bert Kreischer, called the Bill Bert Podcast, in October.
 In December, he played Migs Mayfeld in two episodes of the Disney+ series The Mandalorian.

-On October 10, 2020, Burr hosted NBC's Saturday Night Live for the first time.

-In March 2022, it was announced that Burr will make his feature directorial debut with Old Dads, which he will also write and star in.
+2020–present: Career expansion and Broadway debut

+In 2020, he appeared in Judd Apatow's comedy film The King of Staten Island, and promoted the film on October 10 by hosting NBC's Saturday Night Live for the first time with musical guest Jack White.
+In March 2022, it was announced that Burr would co-write, direct, and star in the comedy film Old Dads, his feature-length directorial debut; it was released on Netflix in 2023 to mixed reviews.
 A few months later, he received a Primetime Emmy Award for Outstanding Actor in a Short Form Comedy or Drama Series nomination for the dark comedy series Immoral Compass (2021–present).
 His seventh stand-up special, Live at Red Rocks, was released on July 12.